Jason and the Argonauts (film): Accolades

-At the special ceremony for the Academy Award for Technical Achievement held three weeks before the 1992 Academy Awards, Ray Harryhausen was honored with a lifetime-achievement award.
+At the special ceremony for the Academy Award for Technical Achievement held three weeks before the 1992 Academy Awards, Ray Harryhausen was honored with a lifetime-achievement award (the Gordon E. Sawyer Award).
 The ceremony's host, actor Tom Hanks, remarked: "Some people say Casablanca or Citizen Kane.
 I say Jason and the Argonauts is the greatest film ever made".

 In 2008, the American Film Institute nominated the film for its Top 10 Fantasy Films list.

 In April 2004, Empire magazine ranked Talos as the second-best film monster of all time, after King Kong.

+In Great Britain, the film is recognized as an important children's film and is regularly shown on television during public holidays.
+The British Film Institute included Jason and the Argonauts in its 2020 updated list of "50 films to see by age 15", compiled with input from educators, authors, and critics.

+The 2022 Oxford Handbook of Children's Film devoted an entire chapter to the motion picture entitled "Reading Jason and the Argonauts as a Children’s Film”.
+Film scholar Susan Smith sought to explain why "the film is able to speak so powerfully to childhood experience".
+She noted that, in addition to the film's widely praised Harryhausen special effects, there are elements of "contradictoriness and rebellion" in the story, with parallels in the relationship between the gods (depicted as gigantic in stature) to humans and between parents to children.
+In particular, the bronze giant Talos acts to punish the Argonauts after Hercules disobeys Hera's admonition to take only food and water on the Isle of Bronze and defiantly steals a huge golden pin stored in the treasury of the gods to use as a weapon.
+The act later results in the death of his close friend when Talos, drained of life, falls and crushes Hylas as he tries to retrieve the stolen pin dropped by Hercules.

 Home media

 Columbia released the film on Blu-ray (for regions A, B, and C) on 6 July 2010.
 The disc's special features include two new audio commentaries, one by Peter Jackson and Randall William Cook, and the other by Harryhausen in conversation with his biographer Tony Dalton.

 Comic book adaptation

 The five-issue comic book miniseries Jason and the Argonauts: The Kingdom of Hades (2007) from TidalWave Productions' Ray Harryhausen Signature Series, continued the story.
 It was followed by Jason and the Argonauts: Final Chorus (2014).